survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 # Getting Started

-Before getting started, make sure you are using a recent version of [Node.js](http://nodejs.org/).
+Before getting started, make sure you are using a recent version of [Node](http://nodejs.org/).
 I recommend using at least the most recent LTS (long-term support) version.
 Before going further, you should have `node` and `npm` commands available at your terminal.

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.

 T> It is possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is particularly useful in a team: each developer will have the same environment, usually close to production.

-W> The webpack configuration of the book has been written the language features supported by Node.js 6 in mind.
+W> The webpack configuration of the book has been written the language features supported by Node 6 in mind.
 If you are using an older version, you may either have to adapt or process your webpack configuration through Babel as discussed in the *Processing with Babel* chapter.

 ## Setting Up the Project